People in general tend to lump sexually transmitted infections together under one category; as illnesses which affect the sexual organs.

 This type of infection is normally treated with azithromycin, a macrolide antibiotic which attacks the chlamydia trachomatis bacteria.
 It works by preventing a process called ‘protein synthesis’.
 This is the action by which the bacteria generates a protein, which allows it to replicate its own cells and multiply.

 The recommended treatment for gonorrhoea has in fact changed numerous times over the course of the last 30 years.

-These treatments work in a similar way, by inhibiting the growth of the neisseria gonorrhoeae bacteria.
+The first line treatment at present in the UK is Azithromycin (given as a tablet) and Ceftriaxone (given as an injection).
+These antibiotic treatments work in a similar way, by inhibiting the growth of the neisseria gonorrhoeae bacteria.